appsmithorg/appsmith-docs/widget-reference/table.md

 A search input is available on the table to filter out records being displayed on the table.
 Using the `onSearchTextChange` event, it is possible to perform a search on the server-side (API server or database) and have the results displayed on the table.
 A video guide on how to do this is shown below:

 {% embed url="https://youtu.be/3ayioaw5uj8" %}

+### &#x20;How To Use The Table Widget Total Record Count

+The table widget has a shiny new property that enhances the navigation experience for paginated tables.
+This is the total record count property, and the video below shows how to use it:

+{% embed url="https://youtu.be/p7mH00xp7Nc" caption="How To Use Total Record Count On The Table Widget" %}